 The afterburn effect

-The fat burning effect from using compound lifts can also continue long after your training session has finished.
+The fat-burning effect from using compound lifts can also continue long after your training session has finished.
 This is particularly if the session involves little rest between sets or super-setting exercises.
-EPOC (Excess Post-exercise Oxygen Consumption) aka the ‘afterburn’ effect is the bodies response to exhaustion from the demands of training.
+EPOC (Excess Post-exercise Oxygen Consumption) aka the ‘afterburn’ effect is the body’s response to exhaustion from the demands of training.

 During EPOC, your body requires extra oxygen to restore homeostasis (its normal, resting level of metabolic function).
 The energy used for an intense workout can leave the body in oxygen deficit.
 In fact, your oxygen consumption is elevated for up to 24 hours and sometimes more!

-Compound strength building workouts are ideal to create EPOC effects as you will be working many muscles to exhaustion.
-Alternatively, you could make a session a High-intensity session to create a similar effect.
-This would mean lighter weights, increased reps and sets, little rest between sets and perhaps cardio type sprints at the end.
+Compound strength-building workouts are ideal to create EPOC effects as you will be working many muscles to exhaustion.
+Alternatively, you could make a session High-intensity session to create a similar effect.
+This would mean lighter weights, increased reps, and sets, little rest between sets, and perhaps cardio-type sprints at the end.

 Please note that your body will, of course, require extra food to help refuel during recovery, this will encourage calorie burn.
 Try to eat within an hour post-workout with good carbohydrates and proteins intake.